top of page

 Rik Dawson graduated from Sydney University in 1993 and after working in paediatrics switched to aged care in 1998.

-Rik is a titled Gerontological Physiotherapist and is a Director for the Australian Physiotherapy Association.
-Until recently Rik owned and operated Agewell Physiotherapy for over 20 years and employed physiotherapists and Occupational Therapists to work in residential care, home care and NDIS.
+Rik is a titled Gerontological Physiotherapist and is Australian Physiotherapy Association President.
+Before embarking on his research journey, Rik owned and operated Agewell Physiotherapy for over 20 years and employed physiotherapists and Occupational Therapists to work in residential care, home care and NDIS.

-Rik is completing his PhD in community aged care with The School of Public Health at the University of Sydney.
+Rik completed his PhD in community aged care with The School of Public Health at the University of Sydney in 2024.

 Shylie Mackintosh without Title.jpg